sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 I assume this design choice is why the "Install Puppy" program didn't have a shortcut on the Desktop.
 I found it in the Applications menu > Setup > Puppy Installer.
 This installer allows you to target USB sticks or hard drives.
 I targeted the hard drive and ended up doing a "full" install, taking over all of sda1.

 Either during this process or right after, I had to add that `forcepae` argument to the boot from the hard drive so that it would be applied every time I booted Puppy from the hard drive from now on.
 I forget if the Puppy Installer gave me that choice, but [basically](https://oldforum.puppylinux.com/viewtopic.php?p=1006544) you need to add that `forcepae` option to a file called `/menu.lst`, which is in the root directory, `/`.
-Here's an excerpt of what my (working) `/menu.lst`:
+Here's an excerpt of my (working!) `/menu.lst`:

 ```
 # Full installed Linux